 Although it may seem that individuals suffering from dementia would not notice changes to their routine, due to their level of confusion and disengagement, maintaining a structure to the day is an effective way of dealing with behavior changes.
 Live-in caregivers and family members should work together with the aging parent to establish a daily routine, while also occasionally adding in social events, exercise and regular outings.

 The affected individual may not be up for much physical activity, but it’s important to encourage movement and social engagement on a daily basis.
 These things could be as simple as walking outside together to get the mail and telling stories over breakfast.

 When speaking with someone suffering from behavior changes due to dementia, minimize distractions.
 If the person is sitting down, crouch or sit beside them so you are at eye level, turn down the television or radio, and address them by name.
 Ask simple questions or make straightforward statements, leaving them time to reply before continuing.

 Behavior changes associated with dementia are one of the biggest obstacles faced by family members, but taking proactive steps to adjust to these changes will make this time easier to navigate.

-For more information on the dementia care program offered through Home Care Assistance in Palm Beach County, Florida, call 561-429-8292.
+For more information on the dementia care program offered through Home Care Assistance of Palm Beach, Florida, call 561-429-8292.